fastworkco/qa-coding-challenge/README.md

 Your application will be reviewed by the CTO and at least one senior engineer.
 We do take into consideration your experience level.

-**We value quality over feature-completeness**.
-It is fine to leave things aside provided you call them out in your project's README.
-The goal of this code sample is to help us identify what you consider production-ready code.
-You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.

 ## Doubts

 Send your questions directly to [ben@fastwork.co](mailto:ben@fastwork.co).